 - Spanish, English

-Dr. Gabriel Rámila is a highly-qualified surgeon who treats all illness and disease related to the urinary tract, prostate and genitals.
-Using the latest generation technology and methods, including lithotripsy, green light laser and bi-polar resection, Dr. Ramila performs over 400 surgeries per year, laser and conventional, to correct medical issues with the prostate and kidneys.
-With three additional years of specialized studies in urology, and extensive global experience, he is considered an expert in the field.
+Dr. Gabriel Rámila is a highly qualified urologist who treats all diseases related to the urinary tract, prostate, and genitals.
+Using the latest generation technology and methods, including lithotripsy, green light laser, and bipolar resection, Dr. Ramila performs over 400 surgeries per year, laser and conventional, to correct medical issues with the prostate and kidneys.
+With three additional years of specialized studies in urology and extensive global experience, he is considered an expert in the field.

 Dr. Rámila grew up in a family of doctors, so medical school became a natural choice for his university education.
 His formative years were spent in the United States, offering additional opportunities with English-speaking medical providers in Texas.
 Even now, he regularly attends worldwide medical conventions and symposia to stay well-informed about the most recent breakthroughs and developments in the field of urologic surgery and alternative treatments.

 When patients notice symptoms like blood in the urine, or unusual color or odor, or they have trouble urinating, these are signs of a problem that needs medical attention.
 The doctor says, “At the first sign of symptoms, you should seek the attention and advice of a medical specialist to avoid an emergency”.

 Kidney stones and enlarged prostate affect a large portion of the general population, and they are the illnesses that Dr. Rámila treats most frequently.
 Depending on the pathology results and general findings of primary testing, the doctor might order an advanced ultrasound or computerized tomography (CT scan) to see the source of the problem in clear high-resolution digital imaging.